 Members of the 187th Aeromedical Evacuation Squadron were assigned to a MASF, Medical Air Staging Facility, at Mogadishu Airport during Operation Gothic Serpent.
 In those days, a MASF was intended to take pre-stabilized patients and keep them stable till they could be loaded onto aircraft.

 During the “Day of the Rangers” Battle of Mogadishu, scores of wounded from the Lost Convoy, unable to drive to their Army field hospital, spilled instead into the MASF at the airport.
-Fortunately, National Guard medics tend to be paramedics in the civilian world, and between wars actually have more gunshot wound experience than regular (full time) military medics.
+Fortunately, National Guard medics tend to be paramedics and ER nurses in the civilian world.
+Between wars, they actually have more gunshot wound experience than regular (full time) military medics.

 One of the Rangers, Private Richard Kowalewski, was missing his left forearm and had a huge hole in one side of his flak vest.
 They already had more than twice the number of critical patients the MASF was set up to handle, and Kowalewski’s vital signs were almost non-existent.
 They triaged him as “expectant” (likely to die anyway) and focused on the many patients they had some chance of saving.

 One fundamental principle of triage is that triage decisions should be periodically re-assessed.
 When most of the other Rangers, Delta operators, and Somali prisoners from the convoy had been stabilized, they re-checked the expectant patients and found that Private Kowalewski still had a weak, thready pulse.
 They decided to to what they could for him.

 Pulling open his vest, they found an unexploded RPG–rocket propelled grenade–warhead, lodged left-to-right through Kowalewski’s chest.
 Somehow, they had missed the RPG when what was left of the convoy arrived and they had become inundated in severely wounded patients.